 Emphasize the positives.

 Your child’s brain works in unique, creative, and beautiful ways.
 Sometimes, it’s easy to focus on what he cannot seem to do.
 If you can concentrate on his originality, creativity, and energy for life as positive traits, you can reframe the way you see him and your home life together.

-Even when a behavior that drives you crazy, if you are looking at it from a filter of his imagination, you can embrace him as he is.
+Even when a behavior drives you crazy, if you are looking at it from a filter of his imagination, you can embrace him as he is.
 And that’s a basic need of every human.

 Talk about the brain.

 At a young age, talk to your child about how her brain is wired.
 Identify her brain differences by name and tell her what you see as strengths and unique skills.
 Particularly if your child has a diagnosis, she will hear plenty of other folks talking to her and about her in less than supportive or kind ways.
 The label of ADHD can feel harsh and clinical if you aren’t countering the conversation positively.

 Your job as her advocate and supporter is to help her appreciate who she is and what she offers the world.
 Her brain differences make her unique, and she needs that message from you as early and as often as you can speak it.